understanding-the-connected-home/book/values.md

 ### Read

 Users can see connected systems and understand how its parts interrelate.
-This includes aspects like being able to see actionable, contextual data and visbility in what happens in the system after certain actions are taken.
+This includes aspects like being able to see actionable, contextual data and visibility in what happens in the system after certain actions are taken.

 In practice, "reading" the connected home may be about recognizing common visual cues.
 Perhaps these cues are standardized symbols displayed on connected objects, or status lights that indicate what's happening to your data, or whether an object is actively listening to audio inputs.

 The ability to "read" also applies to data that the home generates.
-These data sets could include maintence reports, electricity usage, connectivity maps and more.
+These data sets could include maintenance reports, electricity usage, connectivity maps and more.

 Users in the home should be able to read, evaluate and manipulate these datasets as well as understand the algorithms that create and compute with them.

 ### Write

-Users should be able to modify their connected home, including the data and algorigthms in it, as well as create new ones.
+Users should be able to modify their connected home, including the data and algorithms in it, as well as create new ones.

 We should be able to query APIs in our home and to build bespoke services on top of them.
 It should also be possible to identify data that has been modified by other members of the household and to navigate permissions to accept or edit those changes.